Open-Future-Belgium/zabbix-barman/README.md

 * chown zabbix:zabbix barman_discovery.py

 * Import Template Barman.xml in the Zabbix Server
-* Link Template to your Barman Server
+* Link Template to your Barman Server in Zabbix (Configuration -> Hosts - Barman host - Tab templates)

 * Auto Discovery will do the rest